Raphael40/Java-Course/02_setup/01_setup.md

 Once cloned, open the support repo in IntelliJ.

-At this point you will see a README.md file and a `.idea` directory.
-The README contains contains some info on the repository.
-The `.idea` is created by IntelliJ to store settings, version controls, and metadata about your project such as the JDK you are using and your project structure.
+At this point you should see a README.md file which contains some info on the branches in the repository.

 In the next section we are going to run our first program and look at Java classes.